0xmetropolis/metro-docs/docs/podarchy-explorer/01-intro.md

 ## Permissions

-The Podarchy Explorer indexes Safe memberships and smart contracts that implement OpenZeppelin's Access Control.
-By looking up wallet addresses, Safes and smart contracts you can discover existing patterns across the entire Ethereum ecosystem that involve these interfaces.
+The Podarchy Explorer indexes Safe memberships and smart contracts that implement [OpenZeppelin's access controls](https://docs.openzeppelin.com/contracts/4.x/access-control).
+By looking up wallet addresses, Safes and smart contracts you can discover existing patterns across the entire Ethereum ecosystem that use these interfaces.

-It is a powerful feature that illuminates critical on-chain relationships, that are otherwise very tedious to uncover.
+If you have suggestions for interfaces we should support, let us know on [Discord](https://discord.gg/yRdfXxH9kd).